- No products in the cart.

 When the liquid form of the honey hardens, the bee uses her strong hair on her back leg to remove and pass the wax to their middle legs, then to mandibles.

-After this the bees chew the wax to make it flexible.
+After this, the bees chew the wax to make it flexible.
 Then they carefully go on making hexagonal cells shaped honeycomb with the wax.

-The best part is that the bees using their mouth measure the thickness of each cell they make.
+The best part is that the bees using their mouths measure the thickness of each cell they make.
 This gives them a fair idea about which cell needs more or less wax for a perfect shape and strong cell.

 Therefore, it stands stronger for the bee colony even if the temperature fluctuates during different seasons like summer and winter.

-Generally the colour of the Beeswax is yellow, black or light amber.
+Generally, the colour of the Beeswax is yellow, black or light amber.
 This could be because of the pollen and resins content in the makers of beeswax.

 The wax is removed by the beekeepers by cutting the capping from the honey cells when they are filled.

-These capping has honey left into this.
+This capping has honey left into this.
 So, it is collected in a tub to let the honey drain out.
 Thereafter, the honey is separated from the wax.
 Then the wax is set for melting in a safe manner.

-You can use the crock pot to melt it safely.
-Because, in this method you can control the temperature at which the beeswax safely melts without losing its aroma.
+You can use the crockpot to melt it safely.
+Because in this method you can control the temperature at which the beeswax safely melts without losing its aroma.

 After the Beeswax has completely melted, make sure to remove it from the heat.
 After this, you can pour it to make a candle or you can further add some ingredients like butter and oils to make lotions or balms.

-Beeswax candle is reputedly popular in releasing the aroma of honey.
+It is reputedly popular in releasing the aroma of honey.
 The aroma ranges from sweet to fresh and warm smell of the floral source.

-It contains anti-inflammatory, anti-bacterial, anti-viral, and anti-allergic properties which facilitate treating burns, scrapes, minor-cuts, wounds and other abrasions.
+It contains anti-inflammatory, anti-bacterial, anti-viral, and anti-allergic properties which facilitate treating burns, scrapes, minor cuts, wounds and other abrasions.